Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 Multiplayer bots have been created to play alongside or against other bots and players.

 For a video tutorial, [click here](https://www.youtube.com/watch?v=kq6FEfRyoZg).
-NOTE: Since this tutorial was recorded, the server response for inviting a bot has changed.
+NOTE: Since this tutorial was recorded, the server response when inviting a bot has changed.
 It will now say "cpu NOT FOUND".
 Don't worry, the bot should still join the game in 1-3 minutes.

 ## Maps and Modes Bots can Play: